Why Humble House

 Humble House Recovery is a dream come to fruition.
 Having been a long-time eastern shore resident and dealt with addiction in many facets we recognized the need for what we do and an opportunity to help the community on a local level.
-Our Director, Jeremy Savin, has more than a decade sober, formal education in human services with a focus in addictions as well as years of experience working and developing relationships in the treatment field.
+Our Director, Jeremy Savin, is a member of long term recovery, holds an associate degree in human services with a focus in addictions as well as more than 10 years of experience working and developing relationships in the substance use and mental health field.

 Utilizing our empathy, passion, experience, and education to gain rapport with families and our residents and work with them to build a foundation for lasting recovery.
 By being on site and actively engaging with residents.
 By being available when a resident needs to talk one on one or needs guidance in their new journey.
 By striving to be the best example we can each and every day.
 By maintaining a non-judgmental cohesive atmosphere where residents can be vulnerable and unafraid.

-Humble House elected to open houses in the beautiful eastern shore towns of Easton and Kent Island because both are wonderful safe communities for people to recover in.
-There are many job opportunities, great meetings and a strong recovering community.
-Both houses are minutes from wonderful community resources such as the YMCA, libraries, parks and bike trails that travel along whole the town, as well as many places to shop and local eateries for fellowshipping.
+Humble House elected to open houses in the beautiful eastern shore town's of Easton and Chestertown because they are wonderful safe communities for people to recover in.
+There are many job opportunities, great 12 step meetings and a strong recovering community.
+All houses are minutes from wonderful community resources such as the YMCA, libraries, parks,l meetings and bike trails that travel along whole the town, as well as many places to shop and local eateries for fellowshipping.

 First, our passion and enthusiasm for recovery and the rewards that continuous recovery brings.
 Second, fulfilling a need in the community.
 Lastly, an opportunity to earn a living doing what we love.